OpenBAS-Platform/injectors/nuclei/README.md

 Configuration is done via `docker-compose.yml` (for Docker) or `config.yml` (for manual deployment).

 ### OpenBAS Environment Variables
+Below are the parameters you'll need to set for OpenBAS:
 | Parameter       | config.yml | Docker Environment Variable | Required | Description                                      |
 |-----------------|------------|-----------------------------|----------|--------------------------------------------------|
 | OpenBAS URL     | url        | `OPENBAS_URL`               | Yes      | The base URL of the OpenBAS platform.           |